jayanth122/jayanth122/README.md

 ## I'm a Student
 Currently pursuing B.Tech in CSE(Spec. in Networks and Security)

-- 🔭 I generally look into developing softwares and web applications.
+- 🔭I usually do software and web application development.
 - 🤷 I guess I like to stay invisible!
 - 🥅 Goals: Live for the moment
 - ⚡ Fun fact: I'm a fitness freak!